PH-KDX/flightplandb-py/readme.md

     }
   ]
   ```
   * `PACOTS()`: This fetches the current Pacific Organized Track System tracks.
-Usage is `flightplandb.Nav.NATS()`.
+Usage is `flightplandb.Nav.PACOTS()`.
 Returns a list of navaids, where each navaid looks like this:
   ```
   {
     "ident": <navaid identifier, str>